All Episodes

 I don't need to hear Ann Lewis say anything to analyze any of this.

-And it is when everybody's impression of you is the cold calculating inhuman, unfeeling little automatron or automaton, and all of a sudden you get human.
+And it is when everybody's impression of you is the cold, calculating, inhuman, unfeeling little automatron or automaton, and all of a sudden you get human.

 That's big.

-Now, what's she gonna do next?
+Now, what's she going to do next?

 She can't do this again.

-She can't, she can't do the crocodile tier.
+She can't do the crocodile tear.

-Uh she can't go out and say her feelings are hurt.
+She can't go out and say her feelings are hurt.

 I mean, these are one-time things.